High tourist season may well be upon us but the chances to get away from it all and enjoy the best places in South America in August are plentiful.

 Click HERE to see our Atacama Tours

-Here’s a quick snapshot of South America and Antarctica travel in August:
+Here’s a quick snapshot of South America travel in August:

-- Sure, it’s high tourist season in the most popular Peru and Bolivia destinations but that’s because the climate is absolutely ideal.
-You’ll still find plenty of quieter hiking trails to Machu Picchu and plenty of alternative regions you can explore instead
+- Sure, it’s high tourist season in the most popular Peru and Bolivia travel destinations but that’s because the climate is absolutely ideal.
+You’ll still find plenty of quieter hiking trails to Machu Picchu and plenty of alternative regions you can explore instead.

-- Consider Ecuador a superb choice for less-crowded archaeological sites and a fabulous array of high Andean destinations
+- Ecuador is a superb choice in August, for less-crowded archaeological sites and a fabulous array of high Andean destinations.

-- Iguazu Falls enjoy a cooler month and lower humidity right now, fantastic news if you want to hike and bike ride in the area
+- Iguazu Falls enjoys a cooler month and lower humidity in August, fantastic news if you want to hike and bike ride in the area.

-- Wicked road trips through Salar Uyuni and into the Atacama Desert are made easier by the drier conditions
+- Road trips through Salar Uyuni and into the Atacama Desert are made easier by the drier conditions at this time of year.

 Click HERE to see our South America Tours